Present Your Research at RDD Europe 2025

 Hosein Sadafi

-Sensitivity Analysis of Inhaled Drug Deposition Delivered via Metered Dose Inhalers in COPD Patients
+Sensitivity Analysis of Inhaled Drug Deposition Delivered via Metered Dose Inhalers in Chronic Obstructive Pulmonary Disease Patients

 Ameet Sule